DevoLearn/devolearn/paper.md

    index: --
   - name: Orthogonal Research and Education Lab
    index: --
- date: November 2020
+ date: December 2, 2020
-bibliography: devolearn-joss.bib
+bibliography: paper.bib
 ---

 # Summary
 Extracting metadata from microscopic videos/images have been one of the key steps in the process of finding emerging patterns from various biological processes.
-There have been many attempts to develop segmentation tools for cell shape and location [1-3].
-In particular, cell tracking methodologies provide quantitative summaries of cell centroid positions within an embryo [4].
+There have been many attempts to develop segmentation tools for cell shape and location [@Cao1:2019],[@Cao2:2019],[@Chen:2013].
+In particular, cell tracking methodologies provide quantitative summaries of cell centroid positions within an embryo [@Ulman:2006].
 Our pre-trained model (Devolearn) aims to speed up this process of collecting metadata by using robust deep learning models that can be used through a high level API.
 Devolearn’s primary focus is the _Caenorhabditis elegans_ embryo and specifically on the early embryogenesis process.
-This builds upon desired functionality that was first proposed by the DevoWorm group in [5].
+This builds upon desired functionality that was first proposed by the DevoWorm group in [@Alicea:2019].
 Below are some of the capabilities of the DevoLearn model.

 * **Segments images/videos of the _C. elegans_ embryo** and extract the centroids of the cells and save them into a CSV file.